Princess Anne May Not Have Dissed Trump. She’s Still a Royal Hardass.

 For many years—especially the Diana era, when that princess brought such glamor to the royal roadshow—this led to mockery.
 Anne was perceived as the uncool royal buzzkill.

-Witness an episode in season one of the British sitcom Absolutely Fabulous where Edina (Jennifer Saunders) sighs disconsolately when it is revealed that no, Princess Diana is not coming.
-Princess Anne has confirmed though.
+Witness an episode in season one of the British sitcom Absolutely Fabulous where Edina (Jennifer Saunders) sighs disconsolately when it is revealed that no, Princess Diana is not coming to a cool charity event—Princess Anne has confirmed though.
 “The only label she knows is drip-dry,” Patsy (Joanna Lumley) snarls.

 And yet, here we are in 2019, with The Crown’s Doherty showing the edge behind the dutifulness that has always characterized Anne.
 She became known as the Princess Royal in 1987, but she has remained—in public-facing terms at least—entirely ordinary.
 Her divorce (from Captain Mark Phillips) and marriage to Commander Tim Laurence were done smoothly with no airing of emotional dirty linen.